RJVB/osx-integration/README.md

   file dialogs.

-This component should still build against Qt 5.5.x; the other components need at least Qt 5.8 .
+This component should still build against Qt 5.5.x; the other components need at least Qt 5.9 .
+* See the README.ALT files in the qmacstyle and qcocoa-qpa directories!! *

 ### QMacStyle
-A modified fork of the native macintosh style from Qt 5.9 (git) which doesn't impose the Mac standard font for QComboBox menu items and provides support for named menu sections in context menus and menus attached to a "non-native" menubar.
-Also builds against Qt 5.8.0 .
+A modified fork of the native macintosh style from Qt 5.10 (git) which doesn't impose the Mac standard font for QComboBox menu items and provides support for named menu sections in context menus and menus attached to a "non-native" menubar.
+Also builds against Qt 5.9.x .
 A standalone build of this component can be done using the provided QMake file (qmacstyle/macstyle.pro).

 ### QCocoaQPA
-A modified fork of the Cocoa platform plugin from Qt 5.9 (git; builds against Qt 5.8.0) which provides support for named menu sections under the native menubar and also reintroduces a basic fullscreen mode that works consistently across Mission Control settings and platforms - i.e. it never blackens out other attached monitors but keeps their content visible and accessible.
+A modified fork of the Cocoa platform plugin from Qt 5.9 (git; builds against Qt 5.9.x) which provides support for named menu sections under the native menubar and also reintroduces a basic fullscreen mode that works consistently across Mission Control settings and platforms - i.e. it never blackens out other attached monitors but keeps their content visible and accessible.
 It's also a